Canon 5D Mark II vs 800D

-The Canon EOS 5D Mark II and the Canon EOS800D (labelled Canon T7i in some countries) are two digital cameras that were revealed to the public, respectively, in September 2008 and February 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C sensor.
-The 5D Mark II has a resolution of 21 megapixel, whereas the 800D provides 24 MP.
+The Canon EOS 5D Mark II and the Canon EOS 800D (labelled Canon T7i in some countries) are two digital cameras that were revealed to the public, respectively, in September 2008 and February 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C (800D) sensor.
+The 5D Mark II has a resolution of 21 megapixels, whereas the 800D provides 24 MP.

 The physical size and weight of the Canon 5D Mark II and the Canon 800D are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 800D is notably smaller (24 percent) than the Canon 5D Mark II.
 Moreover, the 800D is substantially lighter (37 percent) than the 5D Mark II.
 It is worth mentioning in this context that the 5D Mark II is splash and dust resistant, while the 800D does not feature any corresponding weather-sealing.